Apparatus

 Engine 5 is a 2010 Pierce.
 It was placed into service in November of 2010.

-It has a 1000 gallon water tank.
-The engine responds to fire along with the ladder, it also responds to (MVA’s) Motor Vehicle Accidents.
+It has a 1000-gallon water tank.
+The engine responds to fires along with the ladder and it also responds to (MVA’s) Motor Vehicle Accidents.

 1990 International Tanker Fire Truck